 For those who do not reside in close proximity to the treatment center, family therapy can involve short-term trips to work with your loved one or, at times, Skype or other media based interactions.

-The Family’s Care
+Your Family's Care

 While a loved one is in treatment, family members are encouraged to seek support for themselves.
 They must learn how to change the family dynamics that have bred or supported addiction in one or more members.
 By changing how the family members interact with one another, they will be able to welcome a recovered addict home and give him/her the support necessary to maintain recovery.
 Or, if the addict chooses not to receive treatment, the family can protect itself as a whole by learning how to face problems in a healthy way.
 Such familial changes can often force a person with substance use disorder into recovery, once s/he realizes that his/her acting out will no longer be tolerated by the group and that the group’s dysfunction can no longer be used to create chaos and the grounds for addiction to continue to exist.